DragonSenses/job-tracker/journey.md

 Now we have our optimized debounce method to help improve the search functionality.

+# Project Completion

+At this point in the project, the app is fully working and has the features that it should have since the inception of the project.
+Just needs some testing and we could publish it to production.

+However, if you care about security then the next steps after Testing are going to be major updates to the entirety of the app.
+You can measure the pros and cons, but as of now there may be a security risk for the users.

+**Anything worth doing, is worth doing right**.

+So for the rest of the journey, we are ensuring even more security.

+**Caution is advised**, the next updates are major changes that could break the app.
+Please follow meticulously.

 # Test User

 It is time to test the App.